 Carbon Tax in Singapore from 2019 - 2023

 Singapore implemented a carbon tax, the first carbon pricing scheme in Southeast Asia, on 1 January 2019.
-The carbon tax provides the price signal to encourage companies to reduce their emissions, yet gives them the flexibility to take action where it makes the most economic sense.
-The carbon tax is not standalone.
-It forms part of Singapore’s comprehensive suite of mitigation measures to reduce emissions, create green growth opportunities, and transit to an energy-efficient low-carbon economy.
+The carbon tax provides a broad-based price signal to encourage companies to reduce their emissions, yet gives them the flexibility to take action where it makes the most economic sense.
+The carbon tax forms part of Singapore’s comprehensive suite of mitigation measures to reduce emissions, create green growth opportunities, and transition to an energy-efficient low-carbon economy.
 To maintain a transparent, fair, and consistent price signal across the economy, the carbon tax is applied uniformly to all sectors including energy-intensive and trade-exposed sectors, without exemption.

 The carbon tax level is set at S$5/tCO2e in the first instance from 2019 to 2023, to provide a transitional period to give emitters time to adjust.

 To achieve our climate ambition, the carbon tax will be raised to $25/tCO2e in 2024 and 2025, and $45/tCO2e in 2026 and 2027, with a view to reaching $50-80/tCO2e by 2030.
 This will provide a strong price signal and impetus for businesses and individuals to reduce their carbon footprint in line with national climate goals.